-Whilst we’ve seen recent COVID lockdowns cause many businesses to shut their doors, those still operating have significantly increased their demand for cleaning and PPE supplies.
-As the COVID vaccine rolls out and businesses start to re-open, this demand will continue to escalate.
-Increased requirements for cleaning supplies will not simply dissipate and janitorial wholesalers need to be armed with the right technology to enable them to maximise the related sales opportunities that will be available to them.
+Whilst COVID lockdowns caused many businesses to shut their doors, those still operating significantly increased their demand for cleaning and PPE supplies.
+This demand continues as some restrictions remain in place and as we deal with new variants.
+Increased requirements for cleaning supplies will not dissipate and janitorial wholesalers need to be armed with the right technology to enable them to maximise the related sales opportunities that will be available to them.

 In this article, we’ll discuss how modern ERP designed for the cleaning supplies industry can directly enable janitorial wholesalers to maximise turnover and increase efficiencies.
 For those currently using a business software system or accounts package, we’ll also demonstrate how ERP differs and why it is best suited to your industry.
 Finally, for those considering a move to a modern ERP platform, we’ll detail some best practice next steps you can follow.